NFA-NRCWE/fungal_germination_identification/README.md

   * Average_Swelling_change
 * Plots of all segmented regressions
 ### find_time_point
-* Python or R dataframe with all tracked conidia germiantion metrics:
+* Python or R dataframe with all tracked conidia germination metrics:
   * Species
   * Media
   * Date